+Travelling in Mexico can be a rich and rewarding experience.
 Mexico is a beautiful, intriguing, and expansive country with a rich culture to enjoy.
-With dozens of fantastic destinations, from beach resorts to art hubs to big city museums, it is virtually impossible to be bored in Mexico.
+With dozens of fantastic destinations, from beach resorts to art hubs to big city museums, it is virtually impossible to be bored there.

 The problematic security issues that are often in the headlines can’t be overlooked, however.
 As a mystery novel author whose main character is Acapulco Detective Emilia Cruz, I spend a lot of time immersed in these security issues and know that a little common sense can go a long way.
 Here are three tips for avoiding problems and having a great time in Mexico.

 Protect your passport; it’s your most valuable commodity.
 Don’t take it to the beach or the market.